 (A.1.4) Define Inclusion and Exclusion Criteria

 The objective of this activity is to establish a set of criteria to filter out unnecessary studies.
 Here it is interesting to highlight that even after refining the search queries, the resulting number of papers can still be refined through a set of inclusion and exclusion criteria, to guarantee minimal quality of the results.
-Table 3 shows our inclusion and exclusion criteria.
+Table 3 shows the inclusion and exclusion criteria.

 Table 3.
 Inclusion and Exclusion Criteria.